 Reflecting on past ventures, President Tom JeBran acknowledges that not every initiative has succeeded, but adaptability is their strong suit.

-"We have learned many lessons over the years," he says.
+"We have learned many lessons over the years," he said.
 "Some of the ideas we've implemented have failed on more than one occasion.
 Our company is willing to try new ventures and act nimbly, though we must also be cautious."

 One forward move was the rollout of a secure and modern online ticketing system, which is something JeBran believes has reshaped how passengers interact with the company.